-For potential employers, grant-givers, or research partners, think of this blog as a three-fold portfolio: it contains code I’ve written in multiple languages, has a wealth of technical writing samples, and displays my ability to integrate and explain (or intentionally simplify) ideas from various mathematical and software fields.
+Think of this blog as a three-fold portfolio: code, technical writing, and distillations of ideas from various mathematical and software fields.
 Most of the work on this blog has followed the recipe:

 - Stumble upon a topic that sounds fascinating, or become fed up with my own ignorance of some area of mathematics or programming, or come up with an original question or idea.

 - Read books, papers, blogs, and watch lectures online about the topic.

 - Come up with a small software project that uses the idea in a nontrivial way.

 - Write a main content post explaining and demonstrating the project.

 - Write a primer post explaining the background mathematics.

 - Look for ways to expand, generalize, or relate the idea to projects past and forthcoming.

 “Main Content” posts contain software, while “Primers” are usually math-only.
 All source code used in making posts is available at my Github page.

 Here is a list of the languages used in some nontrivial capacity (using nontrivial features of the language) on this blog so far: